rbroek/objectiv.io/docs-playground/docs/tracking/how-to-guides/tracking-locations.md

 [placeholder: quick overview of most useful Location Trackers, directing user to the API Reference for full list]

+[placeholder: hard to explain why would FE bother with Location tracking: there's no advantage for them to using it]

 ### Tracking multiple siblings at once
 [placeholder]